 Animal adoptions like yours give a huge boost to our work.
-They help fund projects to work with local communities to monitor Amur Leopard movement and reduce human-Amur leopard conflict.
+They not only help fund projects to crack down on the illegal trade in Amur leopard parts and our work with local organisations to protect Amur Leopard habitat but also fund our other vital work around the world.

-Loss and fragmentation of habitat caused by the conversion of forest to agricultural land and illegal and unsustainable logging
+Loss and fragmentation of habitat caused by the conversion of forest to agricultural land.

 Amur leopard prey is in decline because of hunting, fires and habitat loss.

-Both the Amur leopard habitat and their prey are being loss due to forest fires.
+Both the Amur leopard's habitat and their prey are being lost due to forest fires.

-We’ve helped significantly to increase the numbers of deer and wild boar in Amur leopard habitat – by supplementing the food of these prey species during hard winters, vaccinating wild boar against disease, and educating wildlife managers and hunters on how to maintain healthy population numbers of ungulates.
+We’ve helped significantly to maintain good quality habitat which supports increasing numbers of deer and wild boar – in addition to supplementing the food of these prey species during extremely hard winters, and working with estate managers to maintain healthy populations of ungulates.

-We work alongside TRAFFIC (the wildlife trade monitoring network) to investigate and crack down on the illegal trade in Amur leopard products – and to reduce demand, so that this trade will no longer be a significant threat to the conservation of this species.
+We work alongside TRAFFIC (the wildlife trade monitoring network) to investigate and crack down on the illegal trade in Amur leopard products – and to reduce demand in illegal wildlife products, so that this trade will no longer be a significant threat to the conservation of this animal.

-We’re working with local communities, regional authorities and governments to increase the amount of protected land that’s available to Amur leopards.
-We promote ways to reduce illegal and unsustainable forest practices.
+We’re working with local communities, organisations and governments to increase the area and quality of protected land that’s available to Amur leopards.
+We also promote ways to reduce illegal and unsustainable forest practices.

 Your adoption and support will help us:

 - Supplementation of food for deer and wild boar during tough winters